-‘The Walking Dead’ S07E13; Is Crazy Morgan Back For Good?
+‘The Walking Dead’ S07E13: Is Crazy Morgan Back For Good?
+[Spoilers]

 — The Walking Dead AMC (@WalkingDead_AMC) January 11, 2017

-The buildup in the episode was amazing, from the shot of that single melon to Carol waking up.
-And letting us see that Carol, in spite of her self imposed solitude, hasn’t lost a beat when it comes to being able to handle herself on the road.
+The buildup in the episode was amazing, from the shot of that single melon to Carol waking up, and letting us see that Carol, in spite of her self-imposed solitude, hasn’t lost a beat when it comes to being able to handle herself on the road.
 Who knew that a road sign would be such a good weapon against a walker or two?

 We always knew that Carol was a smart lady, and that something in Daryl’s story didn’t ring true to her.
 And Morgan’s shifty eyes didn’t reassure her one bit.
 But Carol’s a strong and independent woman, and she doesn’t need Morgan holding her hand as she goes back to Alexandria.
-And, she certainly doesn’t need a kid like Benji tagging along.
+And she certainly doesn’t need a kid like Benji tagging along.

 So, Richard pulls a Rosita and tries to sacrifice himself for what he sees as the good of the Kingdom.
 If we’ve learned anything about that in Season 7 of The Walking Dead, it’s that the ones who pay the ultimate price are never the ones you think.
-Look at poor Olivia in the mid-season finale, “Hearts Still Beating.”
+Look at poor Olivia in the mid-season finale “Hearts Still Beating.”
 But Richard tries to do what he can, preparing his grave with Katy’s backpack and writing his version of an “If you’re reading this…” letter.

 An open grave awaits on tomorrow’s #TWD. pic.twitter.com/uKR8dG5VY1